kcamnairb/a_flavus_expression_db/README.md

 # Aspergillus flavus expression database

 This repository contains code to download all Aspergillus flavus RNA-Seq data from the NCBI SRA, process it to generate gene expression values, and visualize the results in a Shiny app.
+The app can be viewed at https://a-flavus-expression-db-jyqnpeuvta-uc.a.run.app/.

 ## Pipeline